The origins of Customer Reliability Engineering

 How will this play out in real life?

 One thing is sure: all of this is not going to happen overnight or around the same time for all Axway products.
-But an opportunity lays in front of us: our Managed Cloud offering for MFT, B2B, and API Management.
+But an opportunity lays in front of us: our Managed Cloud offering for MFT, B2B, and Amplify API Management Platform.

 The Managed Cloud services already define a list of availability objectives based on your support level of choice (silver, gold, or platinum).